rust-lang/ar_archive_writer/Readme.md

 # A writer for object file ar archives

-This is a Rust port of LLVM's archive writer (`ArchiveWriter.cpp`):
+This is a Rust port of LLVM's archive writer (see [the LLVM Reference](reference/Readme.md) for details) with the following options removed:
-* Based on commit [8ef3e895a](https://github.com/llvm/llvm-project/tree/3d3ef9d073e1e27ea57480b371b7f5a9f5642ed2) (15.0.0-rc3).
-* With the following options removed:
 * Deterministic: always enabled.
 * Symbol tables: always enabled.

 ## License